 Configuring the SAP system server

-To allow SAP on HP-UX or Sun Solaris to issue the InfoPrint Manager commands, you must install the InfoPrint Manager SAP Client on every SAP server where an SAP application server will issue the commands.
-This includes every application server with a spool work process (SWP) managing R/3 devices that have been configured to use the InfoPrint Manager OMS.
-If you have configured your SAP R/3 system to use alternate servers, you must repeat these installation tasks on the alternate servers as well.
+To allow SAP HP-UX, Linux, or Sun Solaris to issue the InfoPrint Manager commands, you must install the InfoPrint Manager SAP Client on every SAP server where an SAP application server will issue the commands.
+This includes every application server with a spool work process (SWP) managing R/3 devices that have been configured to use access method L. If you have configured your SAP R/3 system to use alternate servers, you must repeat these installation tasks on the alternate servers as well.

-Use this procedure to configure remote servers (HP-UX, Sun) running the SAP R/3 application so you can print with InfoPrint Manager:
+Use this procedure to configure remote servers (HP-UX, Linux, or Sun) running the SAP R/3 application so you can print with InfoPrint Manager:

-- Obtain access to each HP-UX or Sun Solaris server running SAP R/3 and log on.
+- Obtain access to each HP-UX, Linux, or Sun Solaris server running SAP R/3 and log on.

 - Verify that you can ping the InfoPrint Manager server by host name: